emcastillo/Tizona/README.md

 Tizona runs experiments using json files containing a "params" dict.
 Within this params dict, the values for the parameters are specified as scalar values or lists.
-If multiple parameters have a list as their value, Tizona will obtain all the possible combinations of all lists.
+If multiple parameters have a list as their value, Tizona will obtain all the possible combinations of all the lists.
 It is up to the module code to detect valid or invalid configurations of parameters within the job factory method.
 The example.json file shows how to create experiments.